Intensive care medicine: Nurse practitioners and physician assistants

 Nurse practitioners and physician assistants are other types of non-physician providers that care for patients in ICUs.
 These providers have fewer years of in-school training, typically receive further clinical on the job education, and work as part of the team under the supervision of physicians.

 Pharmacists

-Critical care pharmacists work with the medical team in many aspects, but some include, monitoring serum concentrations of medication, past medication use, current medication use, and medication allergies.
-Their typically round with the team, but it may differ by institution.
-Some pharmacist after attaining their doctorate or pharmacy may pursue additional training in a postgraduate residency and become certified as critical care pharmacists.
+Critical care pharmacists work with the medical team in many aspects.
+Some ways include monitoring serum concentrations of medication, past and current medication use, and medication allergies.
+They typically round with the team, but it may differ by institution.
+Some pharmacist, after attaining their doctorate or pharmacy, may pursue additional training in a postgraduate residency and become certified as critical care pharmacists.
 Pharmacists help manage all aspects of drug therapy and may pursue additional credentialing in critical care medicine as BCCCP by the Board of Pharmaceutical Specialties.
 Many critical care pharmacists are a part of the multi-professional Society of Critical Care Medicine.
 Inclusion of pharmacist decreases drug reactions and poor outcomes for patients.